 There are many resources to use to find books at UCSD, as well as in the broader San Diego, California, and Global Community.
 UC Library Search (displayed and accessed at the center of the UC Library Homepage) allows users to search the local UCSD and UC wide catalogs, as well as WorldCat – which identifies holdings across the globe.
 UC Library Search also incorporates records from many databases (so you can search for articles at the same time that you search for books, microform, government documents, and more) and it also includes faceting, which helps you to narrow down the results of your search by format, subject, or other criteria.
 In addition, it is possible to expand a UC Library Search to include global results via WorldCat.
 See also the Keyword Search Strategies and Tools Box by Scrolling Down on the Beginning Your Research in Anthropology tab of this guide.

 UC Library Search, accessible from the search box on the library's homepage, helps you locate books, film, music, maps, and various other materials at the UC San Diego Library and beyond.
-It also contains a limited number of online journal and newspaper articles.
-You may search by keyword, title, and author, and filter your search to what is available online, or peer-reviewed articles.
+It also contains a limited number of online journals and newspaper articles.
+You may search by keyword, title, and author, and filter your search to what is available online.
 You can also place an interlibrary loan request through UC Library Search for materials at other UC campuses or libraries worldwide using your Single Sign-On credentials.